-Advanced Dermatology of the Midlands – Omaha Mohs micrographic surgery (MMS) is arguably the most effective way of treating the two most common types of skin cancer (basal cell and squamous cell skin cancer).
-Dr. Frederic Mohs developed this special surgery that is now known as the gold standard to treat skin cancer during the time he was in medical school in the 1930s.
-In the 1970s the Mohs surgery was adapted to be even more rapid, using what is called the frozen-tissue technique.
-To this day, Mohs surgery has remained the most successful treatment for basal cell carcinoma and squamous cell carcinoma of the skin.
+Advanced Dermatology of the Midlands in Omaha offers Mohs micrographic surgery (MMS), the most effective treatment for the two most common types of skin cancer: basal cell and squamous cell carcinoma.
+Developed by Dr. Frederic Mohs in the 1930s, Mohs surgery became the gold standard in treating skin cancer, especially after the frozen-tissue technique was introduced in the 1970s.
+Today, Mohs surgery remains the most successful treatment for basal cell carcinoma and squamous cell carcinoma.

-Mohs Surgery Omaha – Mohs Micrographic Surgery Treatment
+About Mohs Micrographic Surgery for Skin Cancer Treatment

-Most skin cancers can be managed and treated with simpler, less invasive surgical techniques.
-Mohs micrographic surgery in Omaha is best reserved for certain higher-risk types of these cancers, including ones that are:
+Most skin cancers can be treated with less invasive techniques.
+Mohs micrographic surgery is particularly suited for higher-risk skin cancers, especially those that are:

 - microscopically aggressive

-- skin cancers that have been treated in the past and have come back after previous treatments (recurrent skin cancers)
+- Recurrent skin cancers that have returned after previous treatments

 Removing Tissue